NeugebauerLab/MEL_LRS/README.md

 ## Contents
 1) Annotation files needed for mapping and data analysis
-2) Code related to pre-filtering long read sequencing data
+2) Code related to pre-filtering long-read sequencing data
-3) Code related to data analysis and for genreating figures in Reimer et al. 2020
+3) Code related to data analysis and for genreating figures in Reimer et al. 2021
-4) conda environment for running jupyter notebook analysis
+4) conda environment for running jupyter notebooks